ekoindia/eko-website/src/grievance.md

 ---

 ### Report Unauthorized Fraud Transaction
-Post login please click on 'Need Help' button and report the complaint.
+[Please click here](https://connect.eko.in/) and click on 'Need Help' button to report the complaint.

 <br><br>